2026 Toyota Electric Vehicle Lineup with Price, Specs & Photos

 - Toyota Safety Sense™ 3.0 (TSS 3.0)

 Toyota already builds the most popular compact SUV in America, so it makes sense that the brand’s first all-electric model is also a compact SUV.
-As you would expect, the bZ4X is easy to get in and out of, with a comfortable interior that’s loaded with the latest tech.
-The bZ4X is available in either front-wheel drive or all-wheel drive variants, but unlike other EVs, the difference in power doesn’t change much; with 201 horsepower in the front wheel drive configuration vs 214 horsepower for the all wheel drive models.
-That means that you can actually choose one or the other based on whether you want FWD or AWD, without sacrificing performance.
-Range also isn’t greatly impacted, with the bZ4X coming with a minimum range of 222 miles and a maximum of 252 miles.
-And since the bZ4X is a Toyota, it comes with the industry-leading Toyota Safety Sense™ 3.0 (TSS 3.0) suite of advanced safety features.
+As you would expect, the Toyota bZ is easy to get in and out of, with a comfortable interior that’s loaded with the latest tech.
+The bZ is available in either front-wheel drive or all-wheel drive variants.
+Unlike other EVs, the difference in power doesn’t change drastically between the drivetrain options.
+You’ll experience 221 horsepower in the front wheel drive configuration and 338 horsepower for the all wheel drive models.
+Total driving range ratings are exceptional, with XLE FWD grades rated for up to an impressive 314 miles**.
+Since the bZ is a Toyota, it comes with the industry-leading Toyota Safety Sense™ 3.0 (TSS 3.0) suite of advanced safety features.

 2026 Toyota C-HR